Last Updated on April 18, 2023 by Admin

-Estimation engineers are responsible for estimating the cost of projects and determining the amount of time and resources that will be required to complete them.
+Estimation engineers are responsible for estimating the cost of projects and determining the time and resources required to complete them.

 They use their engineering, mathematics, and physics knowledge to calculate the costs of materials, labor, and other project expenses.
 They work with project managers and engineers to develop accurate estimates for proposed projects.